What is a Land Trust?

 In general, a trust is a legal arrangement where you allow another party to hold title to your property and manage it for your benefit or the benefit of someone else.
 Transferring title to another party in this type of agreement is called placing property in a trust.
 A land trust is just one of many varieties of trusts and involves placing your title to real property in a trust.
+A common alternative is forming an anonymous LLC.

 Land trusts can benefit property owners by protecting their privacy and allowing their estates to avoid probate.
 In addition to these benefits, some land trusts are created for conservation purposes and function as nonprofit organizations that attempt to conserve community land from development